Key takeaways:

 If you’re looking for a home in a neighborhood that has many vacant properties, you might be eligible for the SONYMA Neighborhood Revitalization Program.
 The program provides benefits such as $20,000 for home renovations and the ability to seek additional funds from other lenders, and can be combined with other SONYMA programs.

 For home buyers looking for an energy-efficient home, there’s a SONYMA program for your needs.
-ENERGY STAR®-certified homes can qualify for interest rates .375% lower than standard SONYMA loans, along with down payment assistance of up to $15,000.
+ENERGY STAR® Labeled Homes can qualify for interest rates up to 0.6% lower than standard SONYMA loans, along with down payment assistance of $3,000 or 3% of the home purchase price (up to $15,000).

-Whether the home you’re considering requires minor cosmetic upgrades or major structural repairs, an FHA 203k loan can help.
-These loans will add the cost of renovations to the original loan amount at the time of purchase.
-FHA 203K loans can also be used by current homeowners looking to refinance as a way to pay for necessary renovations.
+Whether the home you’re considering requires minor cosmetic upgrades or major structural repairs, an FHA 203(k) loan can help.
+These loans will add the cost of renovations to the original loan amount at time of purchase.
+FHA 203(k) loans can also be used by current homeowners looking to refinance as a way to pay for necessary renovations.

 9. SONYMA Homes for Veterans Program